+FOCUS reporting.
+The JOIN command processor assures partial value equality of joined fields.

+When joining a shorter to a longer field, a search range is created to find all cross-referenced values that are prefixed with the host value (partial key join).

+When joining a longer to a shorter field, the host value is unconditionally truncated to the cross-referenced field length.

+The e sy ntax is:

+SE' гЈ OIN_LENGTH_MODE = {SOL RANGE}

+wh ere :

+SO L

+ets SQL compliant mode.
+Assures strict equality of host and cross-referenced fields.
+This the default value.

+RA NGE

+Se ets FOCUS reporting mode.
+Supports partial key joins.

-The JOINOPT parameter has two functions:
+The e JC DINOPT parameter has two functions:

-- □ Correcting for lagging values with a unique join.
-If a parent segment has two or more unique child segments so that each has multiple children, the report may incorrectly display a missing value.
-The remainder of the child values may then be misaligned in the report.
-These misaligned values are called lagging values.
-The JOINOPT parameter ensures proper alignment of your output by correcting for lagging values. - Enabling joins with data type conversion.
-You can join two or more data sources containing different numeric data types.
-For example, you can join a field with a short packed decimal format to a field with a long packed decimal format, or a field with an integer format to a field with a packed decimal format.
-This provides enormous flexibility for creating reports from joined data sources.
+un a r The rrecting for lagging values with a unique join.
+If a parent segment has two or more ique child segments so that each has multiple children, the report may incorrectly display nissing value.
+The remainder of the child values may then be misaligned in the report. ese misaligned values are called lagging values.
+The JOINOPT parameter ensures proper gnment of your output by correcting for lagging values.

+coi pa int abling joins with data type conversion.
+You can join two or more data sources ntaining different numeric data types.
+For example, you can join a field with a short cked decimal format to a field with a long packed decimal format, or a field with an eger format to a field with a packed decimal format.
+This provides enormous flexibility for eating reports from joined data sources.

-'''
+The e sy vntax is:

-SET JOINOPT = {NEW | GNTINT | OLD}
+SE' гЈ OINOPT = {NEW GNTINT OLD}

-'''